ninabarzh/broomstick/content/posts/backdoors.md

 They followed this with [CALEA](https://techcrunch.com/2024/10/07/the-30-year-old-internet-backdoor-law-that-came-back-to-bite/), which mandated that all telecoms equipment be built with surveillance hooks.
-This is like legislating that every door must have a cat flap, because occasionally the fire brigade might want to crawl through.
+This is like legislating that every door is to have a cat flap, because occasionally the fire brigade might want to crawl through.
 Naturally, burglars were delighted.

 Then came [PRISM](https://www.eff.org/deeplinks/2013/06/what-we-need-to-know-about-prism) and